 48TH ANNUAL WESTERN ANTHROPOLOGY AND SOCIOLOGY UNDERGRADUATE RESEARCH CONFERENCE

-Students participating in our conference present original interdisciplinary research and ideas in a collegial professional conference.
-The venue is ideal to present capstone research projects and field research.
+Students present in a roundtable setting their original research and ideas at a collegial professional conference.
+The venue is ideal for capstone, field, and other independent research projects.

 The annual conference promotes and recognizes original research at the undergraduate level in Anthropology, Sociology, and related social sciences facilitating communication and professional exchange among students and faculty from colleges and universities throughout the United States.

 - Findings from research projects including but not limited to senior thesis, capstone project, and course papers.

 - Reflections on a moment in your journey of becoming a social scientist.

 - Have you taken a course that has shaped your journey in the social sciences?

 - Is there a book or an article that has changed your perception of society?

 - Is there a conversation that has sparked your thoughts regarding the social sciences?